AvijitBag07/OceanFFT_2024/guided_OceanFFT_SYCLMigration/README.md

 # `OceanFFT` Sample

-The `OceanFFT` sample simulates an Ocean heightfield using oneMKL FFT funtionality.
-It is implemented using SYCL by migrating code from original CUDA source code and offloading computations to a GPU or CPU.
+The `OceanFFT` sample simulates an Ocean heightfield using oneMKL FFT functionality.
+The original CUDA* source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Area                   | Description
 |:---                    |:---